 (4) In investing any trust funds held by the University from time to time in a common fund or in a separate trust the University in addition to the power to invest as trust funds may be invested under Part III of the Trustees Act 1962 shall also have power unless otherwise provided in the trust instrument to invest in the purchase of improved or unimproved land or in the making of improvements on any University land.

-[Section 31 amended by No. 1 of 1997 s.
+[Section 31 amended: No. 1 of 1997 s.
 18; No. 32 of 2016 s.
 122.]

 32A.
 Borrowing and other ways of raising money